ittekiou/EgQE/docs/articles/PS-NL05_Survivability-Imperative.md

 ## 0. Preamble ── Why SI after II?

 The Indefinite Imperative (II) treated the tension between **freedom (pulse)** and **law (trace)** as the very engine of renewal.
 Yet renewal is fragile: if left unattended, it falters or collapses.
-Hence the need for the **Survivability Imperative (SI)**——a final safeguard that ensures the continuation of renewal itself.
+Hence the need for the **Survivability Imperative (SI)**──a final safeguard that ensures the continuation of renewal itself.
 With SI, the ethical backbone of NL becomes dual:

 - II = the imperative of renewal.